Atta-Maleki/CUDA_Matrix_Number_Appearance_Counter/README.md

 Attention!!!
 -------------------------------------------------------------------------------------------------------
-this code is generated with respect to commands and functions mentioned and introduced in the Lecture PDF files. certainly there is much more efficient and optimized ways to solve the problem but this code is limited with functions mentioned in PDF files
+This code is generated with respect to commands and functions mentioned and introduced in the Lecture PDF files.
+Certainly there is much more efficient and optimized ways to solve the problem but this code is limited with functions mentioned in PDF files